The Takeaway:

 It comes with a floor stand so it can be easily set anywhere in your crawl space.
 This product also eliminates the build-up of frost, and the monitor box allows the operating status of the dehumidifier to be confirmed without having to enter the dehumidified area.

-It is sold by Amazon and it has a 5-year warranty, which highlights that the company have your best interest at heart.
+It is sold by Amazon and it has a 5-year warranty, which highlights that the company has your best interest at heart.

 Overall, if you’re looking to buy a great quality dehumidifier, look no further.